dheerajup98/Typescript-tutorial/README.md

 => Array is an ordered list which store data, And in javascript or typescript is array is an object.

 ex- let myArr : number[] = [2,6,,9];

+# Note:- If you store mixed data types in an array so, than you create in this way!
+ex- let mixedArr : (string | number)[]= ["shakir","fakir","janam",25,36,89];

+2. Object

+ex- let student : {
+    name: string;
+    address: string;
+    rollno: number;
+    isActive: boolean;
+} = {
+    name:"dheeraj",
+    address; "noida",
+    rollno: 22,
+    isActive: true
+};

+3. Function :- Function is an set of statement to do specific task.
+In typescript the important thing is whenever you set a parameter the type is important which type of value call and return.

+ex:- function callMe(dku: string, say: number):void
+{
+    console.log(dku,"i call you");
+}

+callMe("dheeraj");